pisv/gethandly.wiki-playground/Step-One.md

 }
 ```

-Now we can implement the remaining abstract method `hModelManager`
+Now we can implement the remaining abstract method `getModelManager_`
 of the `FooModel` class.
 However, since every element of our model would
 implement that method in exactly the same way, it might be useful to extract
 the implementation to an internal 'mix-in' interface: